Afterpay is here! Shop now, pay later in 4 easy installments

 Bite proof muzzles?
 Truth or Myth?

-As muzzle brands, we are working alongside dogs that may pose a significant risk to themselves, or to others.
-Which means the stakes are high if you believe that a muzzle is ‘bite proof’, only to later learn that your dog can still bite.
 So, it is our point of view that muzzle brands (or those that recommend those brands as ‘bite proof’) should not be declaring muzzles to be ‘bite proof’ because they think a muzzle is strong, or they have had feedback from customers that dogs have attempted unsuccessfully to bite through their muzzle, in order to get more sales.

 What does ‘bite proof’ even mean?